CapnDev-Git/CapnDev-Git/README.md

 - **Console-Based Poker Engine**: Crafted a console-based poker engine with in-game statistics in C#.
 - **Advent of Code Participation**: Actively participated in Advent of Code challenges, honing problem-solving skills.
 - **GameMaker Chess Engine**: Developed a sophisticated chess engine in GameMaker: Studio-2 (GML), displaying creativity and strategic thinking.
-- **Cryptography Library & Tools**: Implemented a cryptography library & tools in Python, including ElGamal encryption, attacks, and various encryption models.
-- **Exploration of AI Basics**: Explored AI machine learning basics from scratch in Python and other learning algorithms.

 Feel free to explore my repositories for further insights into my projects and contributions!